Gifted and Talented Education (GATE)

 How many tests will my child need to take?

-Students will take one test, but the test for 2nd and 3rd graders consists of three batteries, which is taken over the course of two or three days.
+Students will take one test, but the test for 2nd and 3rd graders consists of three batteries, which are taken over the course of two or three days.
 The 4th-6th grade test is a timed test and consists of approximately 70 questions.

 What happens if my child does not meet GATE identification criteria?